 Age-cause specific decomposition of lifespan inequality

-Figure 2 shows age and cause-specific contributions to changes in lifespan inequality for three periods for Danish females from age 1.
-1960-1975 relates to a period of improvements in life expectancy and lifespan inequality, 1975-1995 related to the stagnation in female life expectancy, and 1995-2014 to a period of recent progress in reducing mortality and rising life expectancy.

-Between 1960 and 1975, reductions in lifespan inequality were mainly driven by progress in mortality from cardiovascular diseases below age 85.
+Between 1960 and 1975, reductions in lifespan inequality were mainly driven by progress in mortality from cardiovascular diseases below age 85 (figure 2).
 In the following 20 years, the slow progress and stagnation in lifespan inequality were driven by an offsetting effect of cancers and respiratory non-infectious diseases, while major improvements continued to be made in cardiovascular diseases.
 Finally, in the most recent period (1995-2014) lifespan inequality has decreased substantially because of improving mortality from cancers and cardiovascular diseases.

 [Figure 2 about here]